phaustin/quantecon-example/book/docs/getting_started.md

 Because of these features, Jupyter is now a major player in the scientific computing ecosystem.

-Here\'s an image showing execution of some code (borrowed from [here](http://matplotlib.org/examples/pylab_examples/hexbin_demo.html)) in a Jupyter notebook
+Here's an image showing execution of some code (borrowed from [here](http://matplotlib.org/examples/pylab_examples/hexbin_demo.html)) in a Jupyter notebook